access-ci-org/Jetstream_Cluster/README.md

 ## Intro

-This is a simple repo to keep track of files, scripts, etc. that will be useful for building an image in Jetstream that will act as an elastic SLURM cluster.
-This README will (until it becomes unwieldy) contain notes, plans, etc. Feel free to stick necessary files in the top level dir.
+This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the XSEDE Jetstream resource.

-The basic structure is to have a single image act as headnode, with compute nodes managed by SLURM via the openstack API (via curl or Ansible or whatever.).
-The current plan for compute nodes is to use a basic Cent7 image, followed by some Ansible magic to add software, mounts, users, slurm config files, etc.
+The basic structure is to have a single image act as headnode, with compute nodes managed by SLURM via the openstack API.
+The current plan for compute nodes is to use a basic CentOS 7 image, followed by an Ansible playbook to add software, mounts, users, config files, etc.

 ## Current Useage
 To build your own Virtual cluster, starting on your localhost: